oracle-livelabs/pts/orcl-dbcs-19c/oci/oci-tenancy.md

     </copy>
     ````

 5. Set SSH connection from a Windows client.
 Use PuttyGen from your computer to convert the private key file you saved on your computer to Putty `.ppk` format.
-Click on Conversions > Import Key.
+Click on Conversions > **Import Key**.
 Open the private key.
 Click on Save Private Key and Yes to save without a passphrase.
 Use the same name for the new `.ppk` key file, add only the extension `.ppk`.
 (Windows only)

 6. Connect to DB Node Public IP Address port 22.
 (Windows only)